LNG tanks at onshore terminal

 minutes read time

-Liquefied natural gas must be regasified to be used as fuel, power generation, for heating, cooking etc..
-This process can be done in different ways, which is explained in the article.
+Liquefied natural gas must be regasified to be used as fuel, power generation, for heating, cooking etc. This can be accomplished in different ways – this article explains the regasification process of LNG.

 What is regasification of LNG?